-The answer is yes, there are some general guidelines, and here they are:
+The answer is yes, there are some general guidelines:

 Cool season grasses like Kentucky Blue Grass, Rye and Fescue are